Skip to main content

 Background

 The new server exclusively depends on the library-runtime module, which provides a much looser coupling to the core Pathling libraries.
-This makes the server lighter and more maintainable.
+This makes the server lighter and more maintainable, and allows it to evolve independently of the libraries.

 What is Pathling server?